 Chris, a veteran of the Royal Air Force regiment (Rockapes) and a driving instructor in the past, successfully took the IAM test in 2017 and went straight on to motorcyclist observing.
 He gained the IMI National Observer qualification in September 2018.
 Chris, not only gives his time to Associate motorcyclist observing but is also an active supporter of the Royal British Legion Riders branch, which takes him all over the UK on fundraising and commercial events.

-Chris has also been elected for his first term on the Committee.
+Chris is also serving his first term on the Committee.

 Joff gained his motorcycle driving license in 1989, and for a month or so, worked as a motorcycle courier between Southampton and the surrounding area, including London.
 When Joff bought a powerful VFR800, he thought it wise to better his understanding of being able to ride safely and efficiently by signing up to the IAM.
 He has been an Observer since 2014 and would recommend other riders to do the same, helping other like minded motorcyclists become better and safer riders.

-Joff has now been elected as Chairman of the Aberdeen Group , having been an active member on the Committee since 2014 and previously held the post of Treasurer.
+Joff is presently Chairman of the Aberdeen Group also, having been an active member on the Committee since 2014 and previously held the post of Treasurer.